We look forward to seeing you at Hope East Queens! Here are some frequently asked questions that you may find helpful:

 We believe that the message of God's love for us through his son Jesus is for all ages.
-We currently have a preschool ministry for kids 2-5 years of age.
-Each class has Bible study and activities time.
-We are still in the process of creating an elementary ministry for children that are 6-11, and a youth group Bible student for our junior high school and high school students.
+We currently have a preschool ministry for kids 2-5 years of age, and an elementary ministry for children that are 6-11, and a youth group Bible student for our junior high school and high school students.
 For more information, please click here.

 What should I do during the offering time?

-Every Sunday gathering we have time for people to consider giving to Hope Church NYC.
+Every Sunday gathering we have time for people to consider giving to Hope East Queens.
 If you are new here, please do not feel obligated to give anything.
 Giving is for those who have committed to our church and feel led to support the mission and values that we stand for.
 The offering goes towards serving the neighborhood of Bayside, Queens and the city of New York, various missions works, our local missional communities, staff salaries, and other costs associated with running a church service such as rent and supplies.

 What should I do during Communion?

-We practice Communion on the first Sunday of the month.
+We practice Communion on the second Sunday of the month.
 Communion is a time for us as a community to remember what Christ has done for us on the cross.
 We do this by having people come forward to receive bread and wine (grape juice) which reflects Christ's last supper with his disciples before his death and resurrection.
 If you are a visitor coming to church for the first time, please do not feel obligated to join in this.
 Otherwise, one of the pastors will give clear direction as to how to take it and who should take it each and every time.

 How should I dress?

 You will fit in whether you are dressed casually or in a suit.